eduvpn/documentation/release/README.md

 # Configuration

-Create the following snippet in `/etc/yum.repos.d/LC.repo` on the machine where you want to install Let's Connect.
+Create the following snippet in `/etc/yum.repos.d/LC.repo` on the machine where you want to install Let's Connect!.
 Make sure the files can be found on the URLs mentioned below:

 ## CentOS / Red Hat Enterprise Linux >= 7

     [LC]
-    name=Let's Connect Packages (EL $releasever)
+    name=Let's Connect!
+Packages (EL $releasever)
     baseurl=https://repo.letsconnect-vpn.org/rpm/release/enterprise/$releasever/$basearch
     gpgcheck=1
     enabled=1